 Shh.
 It’s Actually Yellow Squash!

 You wanna know a secret?
-I actually used some yellow summer squash in this recipe as some of the zucchini.
+I used some yellow summer squash in this recipe as some of the zucchini.
 According to this chart, yellow squash and zucchini have the same pH, so it is a safe substitution.
 So, next time you have some of those “Whoops I let this one get too big before I picked it” summer squash – you can peel and shred them JUST LIKE ZUCCHINI.
 Who knew?

 (I know, my colanders are aluminum and I just told you above not to use aluminum.
 I should replace these with stainless steel colanders at some point but they are vintage and I love them.
 The food is only in the colanders for a few minutes, so I figure it’s different than soaking overnight or cooking in it.
 On Pinterest, there are some cool hanging planters some people have made with these.)